-A child with Perthes will limp and sometimes complain of thigh or knee pain.
-Persistent limping is what generally leads to a doctor’s evaluation and eventual referral to a pediatric orthopedist.
+Legg-Calve-Perthes disease, also known as Perthes disease, is one of many possible causes of hip pain in children 3 to 10 years old.
+A child with Legg-Calve-Perthes disease will limp and sometimes complain of thigh or knee pain.
+Persistent limping as well as limited motion of the affected hip are what generally lead to a doctor’s evaluation and eventual referral to a pediatric orthopedic surgeon.

-It is widely believed that Perthes is caused by idiopathic avascular necrosis of the femoral head, a condition arising spontaneously from an unknown cause (idiopathic) in which the top section of the thigh bone that makes contact with the hip socket (the femoral head) dies due to lack of blood supply (avascular necrosis).
+It is widely believed that Perthes is caused by idiopathic avascular necrosis of the femoral head.
+That is, arising spontaneously from an idiopathic (unknown) cause, the top section of the femur (thighbone), known as the femoral head, which inserts into a socket of the pelvic bone to form the hip joint, dies due to a lack of blood supply (avascular necrosis).

-The blood supply to the femoral head is compromised; and scientists, as well as physicians, do not know why this occurs.
+Neither scientists nor physicians understand why the blood supply to the femoral head becomes compromised in such cases.
+Attention deficit disorder and coagulopathies have been associated with Perthes.
 The bone of the femoral head collapses and then regrows and remodels.
-The entire process takes approximately two years.
+The entire process takes approximately one to three years.

-During this time, the pediatric orthopedist will monitor the child through regular follow up appointments every 4-6 months to check hip range of motion, gait (walking pattern) and pelvic radiographs (x-rays).
+During that time, the pediatric orthopedic surgeon will monitor the child through regular follow-up appointments every four to six months to check hip range of motion, gait (walking pattern) and pelvic radiographs (X-rays).

-Children with Perthes need to be mindful of their lifelong physical activities.
-Participation in hip joint preserving activities, such as swimming or biking, rather than running and jumping sports, will prolong the possible need of hip replacement surgery as an adult.
+Children with Perthes need to be mindful of their physical activities.
+Participation in preservation activities, such as swimming or biking, rather than running and jumping sports, will prolong the possible need of hip replacement surgery as an adult.

 Physical therapists play an important role in the care of patients with Perthes.
 The physical therapist will work with the child on range of motion and strengthening exercises for the lower extremities, as maintaining strength of the lower extremities and range of motion of the affected hip is very important in the rehabilitation of a child with Perthes disease.